CodeSmile-0000011110110111/de.codesmile.luny/README.md

 # Requirements
 ### Unity 6000.0.35f1 or newer

 I will maintain support for 6.0 LTS for at least as long as Unity's Enterprise support for that version lasts (October 2027).

-But since Luny is a new project, I do not wish to waste time on backporting it to already out-of-support versions of Unity.
+But since Luny is a new project, and I'm just a crazy solo developer (and I mean both literally and figuratively "crazy") I do not wish to waste time on backporting it to already out-of-support versions of Unity.

 # License

 Luny is licensed under the MIT License.
 And I wish to keep it that way.

 If you share the same sentiment, please [subscribe to my Patreon](https://www.patreon.com/CodeSmile) as I have been pouring years of my time and life savings into making Luny!

 And I'm just getting started tuning Unity. :)